FedoseevDmitry/kvast/README.md

-Project of the "Kvast" task of HTML Academy
+Project of the "Kvast" task of HTML Academy<br>
+Link: <a href="https://pastachevsky.github.io/kvast/">Kvast site on githubPages</a>